August 6, 2019

 Sure, I won’t miss a mile from now on!

-So basically, when IRS comes, I just have to hand them this automatically created log, no more work for me!
+So basically, when the IRS comes, I just have to hand them this automatically created log, no more work for me!

 Because real-time tracking can be tricky…

-So when you finally take a look at your mileage log, you’re facing hours of touch-up work to do with your mileage log, you are facing hours and hours of touch up work, to correct the mess that is in front of you.
+So when you finally take a look at your mileage log, you’re facing hours of touch-up work to do with your mileage log, you are facing hours and hours of touch-up work, to correct the mess that is in front of you.

 Nothing makes sense, trips are merged, where they should be separated….
-Or… separated, where they should be merged to one round trip.
+Or… separated, where they should be merged into one round trip.
 Or worse, the app that promised to start itself automatically the moment you start your phone failed to deliver the promise and hasn’t started itself.